How to Become a PCP*

-- To be appointed, print and fill out this application, then bring it to our Central Committee meeting, or
+- To be appointed, print, fill out, and sign this application, then bring it to our Central Committee meeting, or

-- Fill out an application at our Headquarters located at 140 NE 3rd Ave, Hillsboro, OR 97124, then attend the next Central Committee meeting, or
+- Fill out an application at our Headquarters located at 140 NE 3rd Ave, Hillsboro, OR 97124, in person to be signed and left with the volunteer at the office, or

-- Fill out an application during our monthly Central Committee Meeting, held on the fourth Wednesday of each month (except Dec) beginning at 7:00 PM.
+- Fill out an application during our monthly Central Committee meeting, held on the fourth Wednesday of each month (except Dec) beginning at 7:00 PM, and sign the guestbook.
 Doors open at 6:30pm for social time.
 Check website for location.

 The Democratic Party begins with the Precinct Committee Person.
 Each PCP is a voting member of the Central Committee of the county party.
 The Central Committee in each county is authorized to make all decisions relating to the Democratic Party for their county.

 Party members may file for election as PCPs in May Primary Elections or may be write-in candidates.
 Vacancies may be filled by appointment between elections at Central Committee Meetings.

 - County Party voting delegate (at the Central Committee monthly meetings)